rfo909/RForth/ForthTutorial.md

 the "firmware", which is found in ACode.txt.

 This code is "assembled" offline, and generates a sequence of bytes, which is patched into the C code, as an array of bytes.
-This code implements the REPL, the COLON compiler, conditionals and loops, as mentioned, and a few other useful words.
+This code implements the interactive REPL, the COLON compiler, conditionals and loops, as mentioned, and a few other useful words.

 Compiled?